-- Vote AGAINST management or shareholder proposals seeking to classify the board when the issue comes up for vote. - Vote FOR management or shareholder proposals to repeal a company's classified board structure. - If the company has a classified board and a continuing director is responsible for a problematic governance issue at the board/committee level that would warrant a withhold/against vote, in addition to potential future withhold/against votes on that director, we may vote against or withhold votes from any or all of the nominees up for election, with the exception of new nominees.
+- Vote against management or shareholder proposals seeking to classify the board when the issue comes up for vote. - > Vote for management or shareholder proposals to repeal a company's classified board structure. - If the company has a classified board and a continuing director is responsible for a problematic governance issue at the board/committee level that would warrant a withhold/against vote, in addition to potential future withhold/against votes on that director, Taft-Hartley Advisory Services may vote against or withhold votes from any or all of the nominees up for election, with the exception of new nominees.